innolitics/n2y/README.md

 You'll also need to install [pandoc](https://github.com/jgm/pandoc/releases/).
 We've tested against version 2.16.2, but any newer versions should work too.

+Note: n2y has only been tested with `pandoc 2.18` and `mermaid-cli 8.11`.

 ## Authorization

 Before you'll be able to export any content from your Notion account you'll first need to give n2y permission to access the pages.
 You'll need to be an admin.